ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Introduction

 Contemporary LLMs face several challenges that limit their effectiveness for proof auto-formalization in Lean 4. \textbf{First}, large-scale datasets pairing NL theorems with Lean 4 proofs are scarce.
-Most existing resources (Goedel-Pset-v1~\citep{lin2025goedel}, Herald statements~\citep{gao2024herald}, Lean Workbook~\citep{ying2024lean}, MMA~\citep{jiang2024multi}) cover only theorems, while those with proofs (Herald proofs, Lean Workbook proofs~\citep{lin2025goedel}, and FormL4~\citep{lu2024process}) are much smaller and do not align with the popular miniF2F~\citep{zheng2021minif2f} benchmark in the same Lean 4 version.
-Lean versions are not backward compatible, so cross-version evaluation often fails. \textbf{Second}, most fine-tuned LLMs for Lean 4 target either theorem auto-formalization or proof synthesis.
-Proof auto-formalization is harder, as it requires both translating the NL theorem and constructing the corresponding FL proof. \textbf{Third}, Lean 4 has an effectively \textit{infinite action space}~\citep{poesia2023peano}, with proofs using complex \textit{tactics} that reuse prior theorems or introduce new variables.
-Prior work generates FL directly from NL, ignoring semantic relations like shared tactics and DAG dependencies, causing LLMs to often violate Lean 4’s strict syntactic and semantic constraints and produce hallucinated or invalid proofs~\citep{jha2025rlsf, jana2024neurosymbolic, ugare2024syncode}. \textbf{Fourth}, automated evaluation is a major bottleneck.
+Most existing resources (Goedel-Pset-v1~\citep{lin2025goedel}, Herald-statements~\citep{gao2024herald}, Lean Workbook~\citep{ying2024lean}, MMA~\citep{jiang2024multi}) cover only theorems, while those with proofs (Herald-proofs, Lean Workbook proofs~\citep{lin2025goedel}, and FormL4~\citep{lu2024process}) are much smaller and do not align with the popular miniF2F~\citep{zheng2021minif2f} benchmark in the same Lean 4 version.
+Lean versions are not backward compatible, so cross-version evaluation often fails. \textbf{Second}, general-purpose foundation models often fail to satisfy strict syntactic and semantic constraints of specialized FLs~\citep{jha2025rlsf, delorenzo2025abstraction, jana2024neurosymbolic, ugare2024syncode}, such as Lean, and are computationally expensive~\citep{dasgupta2025hitgram}, motivating smaller specialized models.
+However, most fine-tuned LLMs for Lean target either theorem auto-formalization or proof synthesis.
+Proof auto-formalization is harder, as it requires both translating the NL theorem and constructing the corresponding FL proof. \textbf{Third}, Lean 4 has an effectively \textit{infinite action space}~\citep{poesia2023peano}, where proofs use complex \textit{tactics} that reuse prior theorems or introduce new variables.
+Prior work generates FL directly from NL while ignoring semantic relations such as shared tactics and DAG dependencies, often leading LLMs to produce hallucinated or invalid proofs. \textbf{Fourth}, automated evaluation is a major bottleneck.
 Lean's type-checker verifies the FL proof but cannot ensure semantic equivalence.
-Existing methods often type-check only the theorem (leaving proofs incomplete using placeholders like \lstinline{sorry}) or rely on proxies such as BLEU, which are unreliable~\citep{jiang2024multi,lu2024process,wu2022autoformalization,ying2024lean}.
+Existing methods often type-check only the theorem (leaving proofs incomplete using placeholders like \lstinline{sorry}) or rely on proxies such as BLEU, which are unreliable~\citep{lu2024process,ying2024lean,wu2022autoformalization}.